Aarudra: Literary works

 Tvamevaham (You are none other than me) and Samagra Andhra Sahityam (An Encyclopedia of Telugu Literature) are his landmark works.
 He wrote poetry such as Koonalamma Padaalu, reminiscences of the Second World War.
 He translated the Tamil treatise Tirukkural into Telugu.
 He belonged to the school of progressive writers such as Abhyudaya Rachayitala Sangham.

 Tvamevaham

 Tvamevaaham written in 1948 was based on the contemporary violence and lawlessness during the Razakar movement in the princely state of Hyderabad.
 The Razakar attrocoties were sponsored by the Nizam against his own people who wanted to overthrow him in favor of democracy and join the Indian Union.
 In this kaavyam, death spoke to a human being and says, "you and I are the same (Tvamevaaham)".

 The Samagra Andhra Sahityam

-AHumpy first published the SAS in 12 parts between 1965 and 1968.
+Arudra first published the SAS in 12 parts between 1965 and 1968.
 It spans the Telugu literature from the 9th century CE to modern times.
 He chronicled the history of Telugu Literature in 12 volumes: